Information on this page

 DEPUTY TITLE IX COORDINATOR

-On EMU’s Harrisonburg campus, the deputy Title IX coordinator fulfills the duties of the Title IX coordinator when the Title IX coordinator is unavailable.
-At EMU’s Lancaster campus and Washington Community Scholars’ Center site, deputy Title IX coordinators serve as the point person for reports of relationship violence, sexual misconduct, or other forms of conduct prohibited under this policy, and coordinated with the Title IX coordinator to meet the needs of involved parties in the absence of the Title IX coordinator.
+On EMU’s Harrisonburg campus, the deputy Title IX coordinators fulfill the duties of the Title IX coordinator when the Title IX coordinator is unavailable or as duties are assigned to them by the Title IX coordinator.
+At EMU’s Lancaster campus and Washington Community Scholars’ Center site, deputy Title IX coordinators serve as the point person for reports of relationship violence, sexual misconduct, or other forms of conduct prohibited under this policy, and they work with the Title IX coordinator to meet the needs of involved parties in the absence of the Title IX coordinator.
+Deputy Title IX coordinators are eligible to serve as members of the Assessment Team.

-The deputy Title IX investigators serve as designees for the Title IX coordinator to carry out the investigation of each case and prepare a written preliminary investigation report and a final investigation report after the investigation is completed.
-The deputy Title IX investigators conduct thorough and impartial investigations into the facts of a case, including interviewing the reporting party(s), the responding party(s), witnesses, or others who may have relevant information, and collecting any other evidence deemed relevant to a case.
+Title IX investigators serve as designees for the Title IX coordinator to carry out the investigation of cases and prepare a written preliminary investigation report and/or a final investigation report after the investigation is completed in cases which move through the formal investigation process or where there may be conflict of interest in relation to the Title IX coordinator and various parties involved in a given situation.
+Title IX investigators conduct thorough and impartial investigations into the facts of a case, including interviewing the reporting party(s), the responding party(s), witnesses, or others who may have relevant information, and collecting any other evidence deemed relevant to a case.

 An employee is any individual who receives compensation from EMU for the performance of their duties.